 Smell the Glove – ©ingridtaylar

-I’ve seen: four-foot, mangy teddy bears nested in cord grass at high tide; an endangered Clapper Rail preening in a pile of plastic bottles and corn chip bags; helium balloons tangled in seaweed, 100 yards out in low tide; plovers foraging around cigarette butts; fishing line and plastic loops just waiting to entangle the next curious gull.
+I’ve seen: four-foot, mangy teddy bears nested in cord grass at high tide; an endangered Clapper Rail preening among plastic; helium balloons tangled in seaweed, 100 yards out in low tide; plovers foraging around cigarette butts; fishing line and plastic loops just waiting to entangle the next curious gull.

 Here are some distressing facts from the Greenpeace document, Plastic Debris in the World’s Oceans: